catMansCodes/MYSQL-Zero-To-One/Day 4 - Advanced SQL/day-04-Concept.md

 | David | 80,000 |      75,000 |
 | Lisa  | 90,000 |      80,000 |

----

----

-# 🚀 Practice Questions

-> Try writing each query yourself before looking at the solution.

----

 ## Q35 — Find employees whose salary is above the overall average.
 Show their salary and the average.**